 - Hibiscus Coast - consultation closed August 2014; network launched October 2015.

 - Warkworth - consultation closed August 2014; results released September 2015.

 - Pukekohe and Waiuku - consultation closed October 2014; network launched October 2016.

-- Beachlands and Maraetai - consultation closed November 2015; analysing survey results.
+- Beachlands and Maraetai - consultation closed November 2015; survey results released November 2016.